blueskythlikesclouds/HedgeGI/README.md

 ## Requirements

 * Windows 10 (or later) with latest updates.
-* x64 CPU with AVX2 support.
+* x64 CPU with AVX support.
-  * SSE2 builds are going to be provided in the future.
 * NVIDIA GPU on the latest drivers if you wish to use the Optix AI Denoiser.
-  * AMD/Intel users can use oidn given their CPU supports SSE4.1.
+  * AMD/Intel users can use oidn as an alternative.

 ## Building